 - Legacy Giving - Occurs when the donor provides a charitable gift to be made after the donor’s death.
 Legacy giving, generally involves naming a charity in the donor’s will or trust, but it may also include designating a charity as a primary beneficiary of the donor’s retirement accounts or life insurance policies.

 - Planned Lifetime Giving - Occurs when the donor makes a direct gift of property other than cash to a charity or when the donor makes a charitable gift through the use of charitable trusts, charitable gift annuities, donor advised funds, or through a qualified charitable distribution from an IRA.

 - Maximizing gifts to charity without reducing the donor’s cash flow or value.

 - Maximizing income tax deductions for charitable gifts.

 - Reducing or eliminating taxes imposed as the result of death, such as the Federal Estate Tax.

 - Gifts of Appreciated Property- Rather than selling property and distributing the proceeds to charity, the donor may donate the property to charity.
 Such a donation would result in the donor receiving a tax deduction and also neither the donor nor the charity would have to pay tax when the property is ultimately sold.

-Charitable Lead Trust - Trust pays a specified annual amount to the charity for the donor’s life, or another fixed period of time.
+- Charitable Lead Trust - This trust pays a specified annual amount to the charity for the donor’s life, or another fixed period of time.
 At the end of the term, the remaining trust assets are transferred back to the donor or individuals named by the donor.
 The donor receives a tax deduction in the year the trust is created and the donor may also minimize or eliminate death taxes which would be due upon the death of the owner.